Course Descriptions - Spring

-Please Note: Courses effective Spring 2018; for earlier terms, please contact enrollment services for the appropriate class schedule.
+Please Note: Courses descriptions for Spring 2020; for earlier terms, please contact enrollment services for the appropriate class schedule.

 This a list of all courses the College can offer; the College does not offer all courses every semester.
 For the current semester's courses, go to the class schedule.
 The class schedule provides more complete information, including course description, instructor, course fee, and textbook required.